apeeyush/compiler/asgn1/README.md

 We have tested our code extensively using test programs numbered from test1 to test23.

 ## Important Note
+1. Install ply on your system. sudo apt-get install python-ply
-The tokens are displayed on next line.
+2. The tokens are displayed on next line.
+3. Use
+	python bin/lexer.py test/test1.cs
+   if
+	bin/lexer test/test1.cs
+   is not working on your system.